StijnBrugman/Mod8_project/README.md

 # Project Module 8 | Hybrid worlds | University of Twente
-This repository will contain all software for our Module 8 project of Creative Technology at the University of Twente.
+This repository will contain all software and instructions for our Module 8 project of Creative Technology at the University of Twente.